MESAHub/mesa/star/test_suite/wd_he_shell_ignition/README.rst

 wd_he_shell_ignition
 ********************

-This test case the ignition of a helium layer in an accreting in a 0.96 Msun carbon-oxygen white dwarf model.
+This test case checks the ignition of a helium layer in an accreting in a 0.96 Msun carbon-oxygen white dwarf model.

 This test case has 1 part.
 Click to see a larger version of a plot.